-The HPV vaccine protects against four strains of human papillomavirus responsible for cervical and some other cancers, and genital warts.
+The HPV vaccine protects against 9 strains of human papillomavirus responsible for cervical cancer and some other cancers, and genital warts.
 Protection is long-lasting.
-The HPV vaccine is given as three injections, spaced out over several months.
+The HPV vaccine is given as 2 injections, spaced out over at least 6 months.
 This vaccine is usually offered in Year 8.

 Check with your local school whether Tdap and HPV are delivered through the school based immunisation programme.
 In most parts of the country, both are provided through the school programme.
-In parts of the South Island, only the HPV vaccine is provided through schools and Tdap is provided through local doctors (general practice).
+In parts of the South Island, only the HPV vaccine is provided through schools and Tdap is provided through local family doctors.